Repeated Measurements [CE08]

-The introduction to R course* of NIHES and Courses for the Quantitative Researcher (SC17) or equivalent knowledge.
+The introduction to R course of NIHES and Using R for Statistics in Medical Research (BST02), previously part of Courses for the Quantitative Researcher (SC17) or equivalent knowledge.
 Familiarity with standard regression models such as the multiple linear regression and logistic regression model.
 No previous experience of repeated measurements analysis is required.

 Detailed information about this course:

 This course covers statistical methods to be used when one or more variables are repeatedly measured in time on the same experimental unit.
 For instance, in a clinical trial, the outcome variable can be measured at baseline and at different times during the treatment period.
 In a meta-analysis, the study can be regarded as the experimental unit and the observations of patients within the same study as repeated measurements.